bvinoth186/notes/cheat.md

 - S3 versioning
   - Once enabled ypu cant disable.
 You can only suspend it
   - Version no for objects before enabling versioning will be null
+  - Can enable MFA for any deletes
+  - each version is charageble
 - S3 life cycle management
   - Eg : Move the file to S3-IA after 30 days and move to Glacier after 60 days
   - Can delete permenantly after x days